+The "Enable Reset (66h)" and the "Reset (99h)" commands can be issued in either SPI or QPI mode.
 The "Enable Reset (66h)" and "Reset (99h)" command sequence as follow: CS# goes low \rightarrow Sending Enable Reset command \rightarrow CS# goes high \rightarrow CS# goes low \rightarrow Sending Reset command \rightarrow CS# goes high.
-Once the Reset command is accepted by the device, the device will take approximately t{RST} / t{RST_E} to reset.
+Once the Reset command is accepted by the device, the device will take approximately t{RST}/t{RST_E} to reset.
 During this period, no command will be accepted.
 Data corruption may happen if there is an on-going or suspended internal Erase or Program operation when Reset command sequence is accepted by the device.
 It is recommended to check the WIP bit and the SUS1/SUS2 bit in Status Register before issuing the Reset command sequence.